Armed Services Vocational Aptitude Battery

 The Armed Services Vocational Aptitude Battery (ASVAB) is a multiple choice test, administered by the United States Military Entrance Processing Command, used to determine qualification for enlistment in the United States Armed Forces.
 It is often offered to U.S. high school students when they are in the 10th, 11th and 12th grade, though anyone eligible for enlistment may take it.

 History

 The ASVAB was first introduced in 1968 and was adopted by all branches of the military in 1976.
 It underwent a major revision in 2002.
 In 2004, the test's percentile rank scoring system was renormalized, to ensure that a score of 50% really did represent doing better than exactly 50% of the test takers.

 Categories

 Format

 The ASVAB contains nine sections and takes three hours to complete.
 The duration of each section varies between 7 and 39 minutes, the longest being for Arithmetic Reasoning.
-The test is typically administered in a computerized format at Military Entrance Processing Stations (MEPS) or in a written format at satellite locations called Military Entrance Test (MET) sites.
+The test is typically administered in a computerized format (the CAT-ASWAB for (Computerized adaptive testing)) at Military Entrance Processing Stations (MEPS) or in a written format (P&P-ASWAB) at satellite locations called Military Entrance Test (MET) sites.
 Testing procedures vary depending on the mode of administration.